redgeoff/redgeoff-web/content/posts/template-queries.md

 Template Queries add a ton of capability to [MSON](https://github.com/redgeoff/mson) by providing another powerful way of customizing your [MSON](https://github.com/redgeoff/mson) components.
 And, they can be particularly useful in minimizing the code it takes to conditionally chain a series of actions.

-If you liked this post, please give it a clap or two.
+If you liked this post, please give it a like or two.
 Happy building!

 {{< disqus >}}